-Only if you have comprehensive auto insurance.
-This is different than the liability insurance required by the state.
+Only if you have comprehensive auto coverage.
+This is different than the liability insurance required by the state, so it’s important that you know what comprehensive car insurance covers and if you have it.
 Comprehensive insurance covers your car if it’s damaged by something other than an accident.
-So, if a tree squishes your car into a pancake, you’d be covered if you purchased comprehensive insurance.
+So, if a tree squishes your car into a pancake, you’d be covered if you had purchased comprehensive insurance.

 4. Do I still need to keep my teen on my auto insurance when they go to college?

 Yes.
 Your college student will still be driving when they’re home on breaks – chances are they’ll be begging you to borrow a car, so yes, they need to be on your insurance.
 You need to make sure your college student is properly insured.

 5. Do I need to get rental car insurance from the agency?